-Section 19 is consistent with the UCC and most case law.
+6. Section 19 is consistent with the [Uniform Commercial Code] and most case law.
+It rejects cases to the contrary, such as First Merit Bank v.
+Angelini, 823 N.E.2d 485 (Ohio Ct.
+App.
+2004), appeal not acc'd, 824 N.E.2d 541 (Ohio 2005) (table).
 It also resolves a related issue: Can a buyer of vehicle from a dealer be a BIOCOB without execution of the certificate of title?
-The UCC definition of BIOCOB is not specific on this, but is broad enough to accommodate this as a common practice.
+The [Uniform Commercial Code] definition of BIOCOB is not specific on this, but is broad enough to accommodate this as a common practice.
 The cases are split.
-However, this is a common practice in sales by dealers, and Sections 18(b) and 19(c) protect a consumer in the common position of buying from a dealer without execution of a certificate of title.
+However, this is a widely accepted practice in sales by dealers, thus Sections 18(b) and 19(c) expressly protect a buyer from a dealer with or without execution of a certificate of title.
 Rights as between the dealer and its secured party or consignor, such as the priorities of claims to the sales proceeds, are left to other law.
-See, e.g., UCC Article 9 Sections 9-102(a)(64), 9-315, 9-322.
-"Execution" is defined at UCOTA Section 3(a)(11).
+See, e.g., [Uniform Commercial Code] Article 9 Sections 9-102(a)(64), 9-315, 9-322.
+"Execution" is defined at Section 2(a)(11).